JorgenMygindPilgaard/MemoryMate/README.md

 * Original Filename
 * Full Description

+Each of the logical tags are written to one or more physical tags in the file metadata.
+The *Full Description* is a special type of logical tag called a *reference tag.* In the default settings, *all* other logical tags are referenced in the *Full Description*.
+The *Full Description* reference tag is saved to commenly used physical tags for image-description, so that you will be sure to be able to see all information, also in programs only capable of showing one of the physical tags for description.
+### Functionalities
+#### Edit Logical Tags
+Just select a file and start typing.
+The data is saved when you navigate away from image or close application,
+#### Consolidate metadata
+Do you have images with Title, description etc. not written to all logical tags.
+No problem.
+Right-click the selected file/files/filder/folders and select "Consolidate metadata.
+The program will then make sure to "spread" the logical tags to all corresponding logical tags.
+It will also find files with same filename (e.g my_file,jpg and my_file.cr2 or my_file.jpg in folder and subfolder) and and synchronize logical and physical tags across files, filling gaps.
+#### Copy metadata
+Right-click source-image and select "Copy Metadata".
+Then select target file/files/filder/folders, right-click, tick the tags you want to paste (take care not pasting all tags.
+Can't be regretted), and select "Paste Metadata"

+## How to configure the application
 First time program launches, it generates a settings.json file in "\Windows\ProgramData\Memeory Mate"-folder on your computer.
 At future launches, the program will use settings.json file.
 You can add or remove logical tags in the settings.json, if you would like the program to work with other logical tags that the defaults.
 In settings.json, logical tags are mapped to one or more physical image-tags per image/video file type.
 Here is a snipit from the settings.json showing in which physical tags the program stores the Title:
 ```json